 The Ultimate Symbology

-In our recent article Why Are There Different Kinds of Barcodes? we posed the question (rather rhetorically) “…isn’t there one symbology that could do it all?”
-As a matter of fact there is a new symbology that is moving in that direction.
+In our recent article Why Are There Different Kinds of Barcodes? we posed the rhetorical question “…is there one barcode type that could do it all?”
+There is a symbology that does a lot.
 It is called Ultracode.
 A draft of the international technical specification is completed, the symbol generator software is available for Windows 7 and 8 along with instructions and release notes, symbol test files are available, and a public review period ended late last year.

 Sidebar: The usual path for the adoption of a barcode symbology into an open loop system starts with research and standardization by the Association for Automatic Identification and Mobility (AIM), a trade association in the AIDC industry.
 This is how UPC, Code 39, Code 128 , PDG417, Data Matrix and QR Code became part of the library of symbologies used today.

 Ultracode is not the one symbology that could do it all.
 But Ultracode is proposed to be the symbology that will do what is next.
 Consider this: